ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+IF I SHOULD DIE TO NIGHT.
+If I should
+die to-night, My friends would look upon
+my quiet face Before they laid it iu its
+resting-place, And deem that death had
+left it almost fair ; And, laying snow-
+white flowers against my hair, Would
-th it down with tearful tenderness,
+smooth it down with tearful tenderness,
 And fold my bands with lingering caress
 — Poor hands, so empty and so cold to-
 night !
 If I should die to-night, My